 It’s long been conventional wisdom that grass-fed cattle aren’t capable of achieving USDA Prime-Level marbling – at least without resorting to artificial marbling, restrictive penning practices, and abusive feedlot practices.
 All of which run counter to our core values of ethical stewardship of our animals and land, and honesty and integrity with our customers.

 Doc and Glenda found a way to prove the conventional wisdom wrong.

-Genetic Purity & Mouth-Watering Beef
+Genetics & Mouth-Watering Beef